 Mrs. Capstick is a second generation educator, following in her mother's footsteps.
 She enjoys watching her students work through difficult concepts and lives for the light bulb moments in her classroom.
 She aims to inspire students to love science and advocate for southeast Louisiana as much as she does.
 Her philosophy for education is to tell her students where to look but not what to see.

 In addition to her teaching and curriculum writing duties, Mrs. Capstick is the co-sponsor of both the Junior National Beta Club and the STEM Club at N. P. Trist.
 She is an avid supporter of the Trist band and athletic teams.
 She enjoys enrolling in professional development and workshops to increase her knowledge of her subject matter.
 She has worked with the Transforming Earth System Science Education collaboration at the University of New Hampshire, the Mississippi River Delta Institute with Hamline University and the Meraux Foundation, and completed the LaSIP Program at the University of New Orleans this summer.
-Outside of school she enjoys running and spending time with her family, including her husband, Joel, and her six-year-old son, Jonah, a Joseph Davies Pelican.
+Outside of school she enjoys running and spending time with her family, including her husband, Joel, and her seven-year-old son, Jonah, a Joseph Davies Pelican.